 Pest monitoring Monitor for flying clearwing moths by using pheromone traps starting in mid-June or watch for gummy frass at base of trees.
-This insect can do substantial damage if not controlled: one larva can kill a small tree.
+This insect can do substantial damage if not controlled.
+Feeding damage made by one larva can kill a small tree.

 Pheromone mating disruption (Isomate P) at 100-250 dispensers/a.
 Dispensers are placed in trees before first moth flight.
 Flight is usually from late June through September.
 If mating disruption is used, monitor blocks with traps baited with peachtree borer lures at one trap/2.5 a.
 If two or more moths are caught, a conventional insecticide application may be required.

 Place a light metal or flexible plastic cone around the base of the tree before egg laying begins to protect it from larval entry.
 The cone is pushed 1 to 2 inches into the soil and should fit snugly around the trunk at the top to prevent the tiny larvae from getting beneath it.
 Budding tape or other flexible material helps seal the top.
 Alternatively, if only one or a few peach trees are involved in a home orchard, it is quicker and cheaper to control this insect by direct removal: use a pocketknife or some pointed instrument to remove dirt around the tree and dig out the larvae.